mincrmatt12/nmfu/README.md

 The most basic form of statement in NMFU is a _match-statement_, which matches any _match-expression_ (explained in the next section).

 The next two statements are the _assign-statement_ and _append_statement_.
 The _assign-statement_ parses an _integer-expression_ (which are not limited to just integers, again explained in the next section). and assigns its result into the named _output-variable_.
 The _append-statement_ instead appends whatever is matched by the _match-expression_ into the named _output-variable_ which must by a string type.
+Additionally, if the argument to an _append-statement_ is a _math-expression_, then the result of evaluating the expression will be treated as a character code and appended to the string.

-The _call-stmt_ instantiates a macro.
-Note that there is currently no valid way to pass parameters to them, and as such the expressions provided will be ignored, although may in future be used as C-style macro arguments.
+The _call-stmt_ instantiates a macro or calls a hook.
+Note that there is currently no valid way to pass parameters to either, and as such the expressions provided will be ignored, although may in future be used as C-style macro arguments or passed to the underlying hook function.

+If a hook and macro have the same name, the macro will take priority.

 The _break-statement_ is explained along with loops in a later section.